nyu-ossd-s19/TEAM_ACF-workflow/README.md

 * how to create a new issue on Github.
 * what information is expected to be given when opening an issue on a project.

+When making a branch to fix issues:
+* We learned how to navigate branches
+* How to merge branches into master
+* How to delete branches after an issue/pr is fixed.